Skraer/back-toolkit/README.md

 `npx skraer-back-toolkit gen:s:c:m todo` - generate full module "todo"

 You can add `-mongo` flag for adding some *mongo* stuff (works with models and services)

+---
+## Tip for templating
+If you need to insert single template use:
+`/* TEMPLATE|T */`
+Available flags:
+- T - TitleCase/PascalCase
+- U - UPPERCASE
+- L - lowercase

+Without of any flags text will be insert in file as you was wrote in command.
+Only first flag will be used eventually.

+For blocks use:
+`/* TEMPLATE_BLOCK[-argument]>> content */`
+where `-argument` is flag in cli command.

+If you need to insert single template inside template block use this:
+`/* TEMPLATE_BLOCK[-argument]>> some content @TEMPLATE|T@ some more content */`

+Also you can use `@TEMPLATE@` outside of blocks, but it's not handy, i think so.